JStrebeyko/warsawjs-workshop-43-vue-countries/README.md

 _Coded live on WarsawJS 43 Live Workshop, 2020-04-19_

-Created to present main Vue concepts, like components & their communication, REST endpoint fetches.
+Created to present main Vue concepts, like components, state management and fetching data from REST servers.

 ## Project setup